Daniel Sasnett

 Daniel D. Sasnett (born March 20, 1978) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Gander Outdoors Truck Series, driving the Nos.
-33 and 32 Chevrolet Silverado and Toyota Tundra for Reaume Brothers Racing and the No. 0 Silverado for JJC Racing.
+He currently competes part-time in the ARCA Menards Series, driving the No. 06 Ford for Wayne Peterson Racing.
+He has previously competed in the NASCAR Gander Outdoors Truck Series.

 Racing career

 NASCAR Gander Outdoors Truck Series

-Sasnett made his debut in the NASCAR Gander Outdoors Truck Series in the 2019 TruNorth Global 250 at Martinsville Speedway, driving the No. 33 Chevrolet Silverado for Reaume Brothers Racing.
-He raced at Gateway finishing 26th.
+Sasnett made his debut in the NASCAR Gander Outdoors Truck Series in the 2019 TruNorth Global 250 at Martinsville Speedway, driving the No. 33 Chevrolet Silverado for Reaume Brothers Racing, where he finished in 30th.
+He raced at Gateway, finishing in 26th.

-ARCA Racing Series
+ARCA Menards Series

 Sasnett made his ARCA debut at Daytona in 2018 driving the No. 33 Chevrolet for Win-Tron Racing.
 Before this, he was an instructor for the Richard Petty Driving Experience at the Daytona International Speedway.

+In 2026, it was revealed that Sasnett would return to the now renamed ARCA Menards Series at Madison International Speedway, driving the No. 06 Ford for Wayne Peterson Racing.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)